creativecommons/mp/README.md

 ### Getting started

 The toolkit is placed in the `docs/` folder along with a frozen copy of the [Vocabulary][vocabulary] stylesheets.
-The site is predominately sellf-contained.
+The site is predominately self-contained.
 You should be able to see nearly accurate rendering by cloning this repository and opening `docs/index.html` in your browser.

 [vocabulary]: https://github.com/creativecommons/vocabulary